 Swedenborg says that once awakened to spiritual realities, a person might experience a number of different things, depending on what type of life he or she has led.
 Most people start in the world of spirits.

-Swedenborg calls the realm we enter immediately after death as world of spirits, an intermediate realm situated between heaven and hell.
+Swedenborg calls the realm we enter immediately after death the world of spirits, an intermediate realm situated between heaven and hell.
 It can be thought of as a “sorting out” zone from which spirits go to either heaven or hell.
 He describes three states that people might pass through in this realm.

 In the first state, people are essentially the same as they were in life.
 They have all of their memories, they have the same beliefs and attitudes toward things, and they may even manifest the same surroundings that they had on earth.
 Swedenborg says that this is why some people who have died aren’t even aware that they are in the spiritual world, and may try to deny it if they are told so by an angel.

 When people first enter the spiritual world, they often meet friends or relatives who crossed over before them.
 Spouses will be reunited, although not necessarily forever.
 The spiritual world is a place where a person’s inner nature becomes the whole of their being.
 If two people were truly of one mind on earth, they will live together as spouses in heaven too.
 However, if they were not happily married, or if their personalities are fundamentally different, they will eventually part ways.
 Those who did not find love on earth, Swedenborg says, will eventually find their perfect match in heaven—no one is ever alone unless they wish to be.